makaumun/GA-Door-Automation-System/Machine Learning/README.md

 ### How to use Face Recognition
 1. Train model with data of choice.
 - Create a folder of the data(peoples faces, self created or downloaded) of you choice and label them according to its contents(features).
-The labels are the names to your folders. ( in this example i used pictures of celebrities for training)
+The labels are the names to your folders.
+(In this example I used pictures of celebrities for training)
 - Add path to your training folder.
 - The model, features and labels are saved through code as yml files  and numpy (np) files respectively to be used in predicting.